 "Scott Sedita's Sitcom Class took my acting level to a whole new level!"

 "Sitcom guru Scott Sedita's 'One Day Sitcom Intensive' is a MUST for every actor who auditions for comedy."

-- Rob Lotterstein, Executive Producer, Shake It Up!
+- Rob Lotterstein, Executive Producer, Shake It Up!, KC Undercover

 “This may be one of the best acting books I've ever had the good fortune to pick up!
 And it's funny!"

-"Scott Sedita sitcom class and his Eight Characters of Comedy have had a huge influence on my directing and has made communicating with actor much easier."
+"Scott Sedita sitcom class and his Eight Characters of Comedy have had a huge influence on my directing and has made communicating with actors much easier."